Director, Office of the Vice-President (Administration) and University Registrar

 - utilising existing University policies or procedures to address a concern or to undertake an investigation or enquiry into a matter (for example, research misconduct procedures under MOPP D/2.7)

 - formally investigating the disclosure.

-Where an investigation is undertaken, an investigation report is provided to the Vice-President (Administration) and Registrar, and may include recommendations for action.
+Where an investigation is undertaken, an investigation report is provided to the Vice-President (Administration) and University Registrar, and may include recommendations for action.
 Recommended actions may include additional training or improvements to systems or processes.

-The Vice-President (Administration) and Registrar may also determine that no action is required on a disclosure, for instance, where other processes are already in progress; where, due to the age or trivial nature of the matters disclosed, investigation is not warranted or possible; or where matters have already been investigated and determined.
+The Vice-President (Administration) and University Registrar may also determine that no action is required on a disclosure, for instance, where other processes are already in progress; where, due to the age or trivial nature of the matters disclosed, investigation is not warranted or possible; or where matters have already been investigated and determined.